Alanaktion/alanaktion.github.io/content/articles/ai-risks/index.md

 - **Enterprise route:** Pay for the tier with data guarantees.
 Cost: hundreds per month.
 Value: Legal recourse if things go wrong.
 Not necessarily IP protection.
 - **Free route:** Use the stealth model.
 Cost: $0.
 Risk: Potential IP leakage, employment liability, subsidizing competitors.

-You're making a calculated bet that convenience is worth the risk.
+It's making a calculated bet that convenience is worth the risk.
 That's a personal choice.
-But the unease you feel is your internal security auditor screaming that you just handed your source code to a black box with no audit trail.
+But any unease you might feel is your internal security auditor screaming that you just handed your source code to a black box with no audit trail.

 If the code is truly sensitive — proprietary algorithms, client data, core IP — hundreds buys you more than compute.
 It buys you sovereignty over your work product.
 If it's boilerplate or low-risk stuff?
 Maybe the trade-off is worth it.
 But "maybe fine" is a dangerous place to rest when the alternative is an NDA violation.